kimberlythegeek/intro-to-cs/README.md

 5. End the game when the word is guessed, or when the user runs out of guesses

   * Whether the player wins or loses, display the full word at the end of the game

+>*So this was a fun one!
+The ASCII art, though lovely, is not mine.
+For the opening title I used an ASCII letter generator from http://patorjk.com/software/taag/, and the hangman art is from http://ascii.co.uk/, though I did modify it a little to show "animation".
+I hope you enjoy it!*

+>*Kimberly the Geek*

+>___

 >*I modified the helper code so that the program asks the user for a `filename`, or the user can press `Enter` to use the default `words.txt`*